Processing...

 Why I built Topical Drift

-I kept seeing “good” pages lose traction because intent drifted and internal links pulled them off-center.
-I wanted a repeatable way to measure it and fix it.
+I kept seeing "good" pages lose traction because intent drifted and internal links pulled them off-center.
+I wanted a repeatable way to measure it and fix it — and a visual tool to plan the right architecture before publishing.

 Three signals, one truth